stakezone/nodemonitorsolana/README.md

 A Zabbix server is required that connects to the host running the Solana validator.
 On the host side the Zabbix agent needs to be installed and configured for active mode.
 There is various information on the Zabbix site and from other sources that explains how to connect a host to the server and utilize the standard Linux OS templates for general monitoring.
 Once these steps are completed the Solana Validator template file can be imported.
 Under `All templates/Template App Solana Validator` there is a `Macros` section with several parameters that can be configured, in particular the path to the log file must be set.
 Do not change those values there, instead go to `Hosts` and select the particular host, then go to `Macros`, then to `Inherited and host macros`.
 There the macros from the generic template are mirrored for the specific host and can be set without affecting other hosts using the same template.

-More useful modules for GPU and SMART monitoring are available from the Zabbix site.
+Additional useful modules for GPU and SMART monitoring are available from the Zabbix site.

 ### Issues

-The Zabbix server is low on resources and a small size VPS is sufficient.
-However, lags can occur with the log file module.
-Performance problems with the server are mostly caused by the underlying database slowing down the processing.
-Database tuning might improve on the issues as well as changing the default Zabbix server parameters for caching etc.

-Getting the timestamp from the `solana block-time` sometime fails causing a block not found error, however it does not affect the purpose of up-time monitoring.
+Getting the timestamp from the `solana block-time`sometimes fails causing a `Block Not Found` error.
+However, it is not a critical values and does not affect the purpose of uptime monitoring.
 Occasionally no `avgSlotTime` value can be calculated.

+As of time of writing, the TdS cluster produces some inconsistent timestamps that lead to wrong time calculations for the `elapsed` time.